 An area of non-official data is located in waters for which official chart data exists; it is superimposed on the official data.
 In some cases the non-official data may be more appropriate for the intended purpose, for example it may be more detailed.

-If the mariner selects the non-official data, the boundary of this data should be identified on the ECDIS display by the line LC(NONHODAT) and the warning “Unofficial data displayed; refer to official RNC or paper chart” should be displayed.
+If the mariner selects the non-official data, the boundary of this data should be identified on the ECDIS display by the line style NONHODAT and the warning “Unofficial data displayed; refer to official RNC or paper chart” should be displayed.
 The diagonal stroke of the line should be on the non-HO data side.

 An area of non-official data is located wholly outside the area covered by official data (although it may share a boundary with the official data) but is shown on the same display as official data.